AndreaOstruszka/ZWA-project-web-app/README.md

 ## Technologies
 No frameworks or libraries are allowed in this project.
 The following technologies are used:

+### Backend
-- vanilla PHP
+- vanilla PHP 8.1 (with GD library for image processing as the only allowed exception)
+- MySQL database

+### Frontend
 - vanilla HTML and CSS
 - vanilla JavaScript
+- Google Fonts
-- MySQL database
+- Font Awesome

 ## Installation
 Step-by-step instructions on how to set up the project locally.